TinyPedal/TinyPedal/docs/customization.md

     show_stint_laps
 Show number of completed laps from current stint and estimated total stint laps.

-Note, this option is only available for LMU, and `RestAPI Module` must be enabled for accessing stint data.
+Note, this option is only available for LMU, and `enable_restapi_access` must be enabled for accessing stint data.

     show_energy_remaining
 Show remaining virtual energy reading in percentage from each driver, with 4 different states: